-On behalf of the Administration, Faculty and Staff of the Hanover Middle School, I am excited to welcome you to the 2016-2017 school year.
+On behalf of the Administration, Faculty, and Staff of the Hanover Middle School, I am excited to welcome you to the 201918-202019 school year.
 The Mission of HMS is to establish a safe learning environment that fosters respect, responsibility, perseverance, and support for all learners.
 This mission sets the foundation for student academic, social, and emotional growth and success.

 Hanover Middle School is a community where all stakeholders strive for and expect excellence.
-In the 2016-2017 school year we are going to continue on with these high expectations and work everyday to grow to meet and exceed these expectations.
-As a school community, we have an understanding of grit and rigor and can correlate their meanings to success and opportunity.
+In the 201048-202049 school year we are going to continue working everyday to meet and exceed high expectations.
+As a school community, we have an understanding of hard work and perseverance and can correlate their meanings to success and opportunity.

 As a Hanover Middle School student, the expectation is that you are respectful and responsible while challenging yourself to make the most of your middle school experience.
-You come to school each day to expand your academic and social toolbox.
-Enjoying your middle school years is an absolute priority but that enjoyment goes hand-in-hand with responsibility and hard work.
+You come to school each day to expand your academic, social, and emotional capacity.
+Being able to enjoy your middle school years is important to us but that enjoyment goes hand-in-hand with responsibility and hard work.
 Our goal each and every day is to improve ourselves.

 It is with great enthusiasm that I look forward to the upcoming school year.
-Please know that I have an open door policy and welcome any and all questions, concerns, and feedback.
+Please know that I believe that effective communication is essential in the success of our school and I encourage you to contact me with any and all ideas, questions, and concerns.